All stories should be original work, submitted in English, following these guidelines:

 - Story length: 1500 – 2500 words.

-- Should be submitted in Microsoft Word, single-spaced.
+- If an online form is not provided, should be submitted in Microsoft Word, single-spaced.

 Contributing Author Eligibility